ReyObejero/CSARCH2-S13-G9-Simulation-Project/README.md

 ![image](https://github.com/ReyObejero/CSARCH2-S13-G9-Simulation-Project/assets/107678700/cd399bb2-e1e3-47d7-9879-1b2b50acfdc6)

 The Sequential Sequence test case uses a sequence of 0 to 31 (2n) that is repeated four times.
+For the first repeat,

 **Random Sequence**